Halmuhammet/OS-Scheduling-Algorithms/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Author

-- **Halmuhammet Muhamedorazov**

 ## Acknowledgments

-- This project was created as an educational tool for understanding CPU scheduling algorithms
+- This project was created as an educational tool for understanding OS scheduling algorithms
 - Inspired by operating systems coursework and textbooks on OS concepts